erikandersson96/portfolio-project-five/README.md

 * Register an account using username, email, and password.
 * Learn more about the website.
 * Visit the website's social platforms.
+* Visit the website's Facebook page.
 * View all of the recipes.
-* View the recipe details of a selected recipe.
+* View the watch details of a selected watch.

-As a user I would like to be able to:
+As a registered user I would like to be able to:

 * Login to my account.
+* See order history, and change order information.
+* See blog posts and comment on them.
-* Add recipes to the list of recipes.
+* Add watches to my wish list.
-* Edit and delete recipes created by me.
-* Make recipes my favorite.

 As a admin I need to be able to:

-* See the entire list of recipes that has been added.
+* See the entire list of watches available.
-* Add recipes to the list of recipes to be viewed by everyone.
+* Add watches to the store.
+* Edit watches that are available.
+* Delete available watches.
-* Edit and delete recipes.
+* Add and edit blog posts.
+* Delete blog posts.

 #### Strategy

 * **Project Goal**
-Create a website that allows users to create an account so they can see, add and edit recipes.
+Create a website that allows users to create an account so they can see order history, change shipping and billing information, add comments on blog posts, add watches to their wish list.
+And most important purchase products, but this is of course open for all users even for those who isn't registered with an account.

 #### Scope

 * A simple and straightforward UX experience.
 * A navigation bar that is easy to navigate the website with.
-* A website that is compatible on most screen devices.
+* A website that is compatible on most screen devices and browsers.

 ---